Top

 More specifically, a person commits sexual assault (rape) if they intentionally, knowingly, and without consent:

-• Penetrate another person’s anus or sex organ
+• Penetrate another person’s anus or sex organ.

-• Penetrate another person’s mouth with their sex organ
+• Penetrate another person’s mouth with their sex organ.

-How is Aggravated Sexual Assault Determined?
+How Is Aggravated Sexual Assault Determined?

-• Threatening the other individual so that they believe they will be a victim of human trafficking or subject to death, serious bodily injury, or kidnapping
+• Threatening the other individual so they believe they will be a victim of human trafficking or subject to death, serious bodily injury, or kidnapping

 • Causing death, serious bodily injury, or kidnapping